AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### **`removeparam`**

-Rules with `$removeparam` modifier are intended to strip tracking parameters from pages’ URLs and effectively extend the list of stripped tracking parameters in Stealth Mode. *Please note*, that such rules are only applied to `GET` requests.
+Rules with `$removeparam` modifier are intended to effectively extend Stealth Mode's capabilities to strip tracking parameters from pages’ URLs. *Please note*, that such rules are only applied to `GET` requests.

 > #### Compatibility with different versions of AdGuard
 > Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, and Android.